dheerajkotwani/dheerajkotwani/README.md

 ## 🧐 About
 - 🏄‍ Android Developer who loves to build Applications.
 - 😄 I usually like to make open source contributions.
+- 🤔 I’m looking for help with data structures and algorithms.
-- 🔭 I am currently core team member of DSC JSS and working on Personal Projects.
+- 🔭 I'm currently core team member of DSC JSS and working on Personal Projects.
 - 🌱 I love to learn new things and ready to help others.
-- 🎨 Fun fact: In my free time, you'll find me listening some music or watching some series.
+- 🎨 Fun fact: In my free time, you'll find me listening music or watching some series.
 - 👯 And Many More...